 Sometimes it is difficult to objectively analyze a personal problem.
 This is where various useful techniques of self-analysis can help you sort through each painful issue.

 In this article, we will take a look at an effective way of analyzing a painful problem by Lise Bourbeau.
 Self-analysis is imperative to fully recognize our own issues and problems.
 The bottom line is to very thoughtfully answer several questions.
-Such self-analysis offers to determine the causes of the disease, but you can use it for solving problems in other areas of life, simply by replacing the word “disease” by the word “situation”.
+Such self-analysis determines the causes of the illnesses, but you can use it for solving problems in other areas of life simply by replacing the word “illness” by the word “situation”.

 1. What adjectives best describe my state at the moment?

-2. What does this situation/illness compel me to?
+2. What does this situation/illness compel me to do?

 The answer to this question should have a negative meaning.
-For example, “to stay away from people,” “not to go out”, “not to eat ice cream,” etc. When you write all the answers, you will be able to see exactly which your desires are blocked by this situation or the disease.
+For example, “to stay away from people,” “not to go out”, “not to eat ice cream,” etc. When you write all the answers, you will be able to see exactly whether your desires are blocked by this situation or the illness.

 For example, if you have the flu, then the disease will prevent you from going to work.
-That is, your physical body blocks the desire to get from home to go to work.
+That is, your physical body blocks the desire to leave home to go to work.
 It may also prevent you from seeing friends or attending any other functions.
 You may only feel like sleeping.
 Do you see how this works?

-3. If this wish came true, what would change in my life?
+3. If my wish came true, what would change in my life?

-You are using the locked desire of the previous question (“not to go to work”) and imagine what would happen if you do went there.
-What exactly would change in your life, you chose a different version of events?
+You are using the locked desire of the previous question (“not to go to work”) and imagine what would happen if you do go.
+What exactly would change in your life if you chose a different version of events?

 “If I went to work, I would have finished the report and would finally get a promotion.”

-4. If I allowed myself to … (here you put the answer from the previous question), what terrible would happen in my life?
+4. If I allowed myself to … (the answer to the previous question), what terrible thing would happen in my life?